Genymobile/scrcpy/FAQ.md

 scrcpy -s 01234567890abcdef
 ```

-Note that if your device is connected over TCP/IP, you'll get this message:
+Note that if your device is connected over TCP/IP, you might get this message:

 >     adb: error: more than one device/emulator
 >     ERROR: "adb reverse" returned with value 1